Electronic Share Trading (CREST)

 Where a valid notification of an issuer's closing market capitalisation at 1 December of a particular year is made, the exemption period:

-- commences 2 weeks after the notification is made or 1 January of the following year, whichever is the later
+- commences two weeks after the notification is made, or on 1 January of the following year, whichever is the later

 - and